Marco Polo House: Use

-Although typically referred to as 'Marco Polo House' or 'The QVC Building', Marcopolo was technically only one half of the building (the three-storey, taller side which was previously used as a television offices and studio).
-The other half of the adjoined structure was called originally to be called 'Chelsea Bridge Business Centre' and initially let to The Observer for its offices, although the Marcopolo name stuck.
+Although typically referred to as 'Marco Polo House' or 'The QVC Building', Marcopolo was technically only one half of the building (the three-storey, taller side which was previously used as a television company offices and studio).
+The other half of the adjoined structure was called originally to be called 'Chelsea Bridge Business Centre' and was initially let to The Observer for its offices, although the Marcopolo name stuck.

-The building cost £26 million to construct in 1987 (£61.9 million at 2014's rate) and was completed in 1989, at which time it was pre-let to BSB (who moved in during August 1989, fitted it out and officially launched in 1990) and The Observer.
-BSB promoted their move to the building in summer 1990 by sending customised Polo mints called 'Marcopolo - A Hole New Building' with their contact details on the wrapper instead of change-of-address cards to their PR contacts.
+The building cost £26 million to construct in 1987 and was completed in 1989, at which time it was pre-let to BSB (who moved in during August 1989, fitted it out and officially launched in 1990) and The Observer.
+BSB promoted their move to the building in summer 1990 by sending customised Polo mints called 'Marcopolo – A Hole New Building' with their contact details on the wrapper instead of change-of-address cards to their PR contacts.
 The mints are on display at the National Media Museum.

 The Thomas Chippendale-style broken pediment had also featured on Philip Johnson's postmodern 550 Madison Avenue in New York.
 The Observer newspaper was based in the building until it was acquired by The Guardian and it moved to its offices in Farringdon Road.
 When BSB merged with Sky to form BSkyB the new company kept the lease, and in October 1993, the building became home to shopping channel QVC's studios and offices.

 The smaller half of the building was also used as the offices for another ill-fated broadcaster, ONdigital, the UK's first digital terrestrial television broadcaster, from 1998.
-The company was re-launched in 2001 as ITV Digital who continued to use the ONdigital offices in the building until their subsequent demise in 2002.
+The company was re-launched in 2001 as ITV Digital who continued to use the ONdigital offices in the building until their demise in 2002.